 - Multidisciplinary Management of Parkinson's

 - Foundation Masterclass

 - Advanced Parkinson's Course

 - LSVT LOUD Course

-- Parkinson's Disease and Movement Disorder

 - Enhanced Parkinson's Disease Management

 Web page: Find out more on Parkinson's awareness: a 15-minute online presentation for ward staff

 This presentation is for any staff working on a hospital ward.
 It pulls together the key symptoms and issues that can impact of a person with Parkinson's and their care when admitted to a hospital ward.